misinformationage/USDA-REEU-Summer-2026/README.md

 `GND → Ground Powerrail | 3v3 → 3.3V Powerrail | SDA → P7.0 | SCL → P7.1`

+> [!WARNING]
-> ⚠️ Note that the TSL2591 Sensor from Adafruit may not come with the standouts soldered on.
+> The TSL2591 Sensor from Adafruit may not come with the standouts soldered on.
 Do not attempt to connect the sensor if this is the case, as any improper connections may damage the sensor.
 Solder the standouts to the sensor first.

 ### Progress Check: Predicting with the MSP430